v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 Azure API for FHIR, supports _almost_ all resource-specific search parameters defined by the FHIR specification.
 The only search parameters not supported are listed here [R4 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/R4/unsupported-search-parameters.json)

-## Challenge - Perform both Common and Composite Searches
+## Step 2 - Perform both Common and Composite Searches
 Composite search allows you to search against value pairs.
 For example, if you were searching for a height observation where the person was 60 inches, you would want to make sure that a single component of the observation contained the code of bodyheight and the value of 60.

 Azure API for FHIR supports the following search parameter type pairings: